A Beginner's Guide Buying, Selling, Using and Mining EOS:

 Also, the way they are offering the coin is very unique.
 The offering model is based primarily off the percentage of the allotted coin that you purchased in an offering period.
 When all of the offers for the coin are in, you’ll get whatever percentage of the offered coin you paid for, factoring in how much everyone else was willing to pay.

 The main way to use EOS is by investing it.
-For example, EOS is still in ICO.
-Therefore the price will be relatively low, but that doesn’t mean that the value of EOS is low.
 Many have predicted EOS to compete with Ethereum, which is one of the fasting growing alt coins next to Bitcoin.
 This is why many are choosing to use EOS as an investment, storing up loads of coins in their wallet.
 Some also are using the token to play EOS poker.
-When the ICO is over and the price for EOS (hopefully) rises, a simple look at the exchange rate of EOS into other currencies, whether alt or fiat, will tell you if it is time to buy more or sell.
+A simple look at the exchange rate of EOS into other currencies, whether alt or fiat, will tell you if it is time to buy more or sell.

 EOS claims to have remarkable scalability potential.
 Because it is built on a platform that allows enterprise-level applications, the EOS platform can potentially process millions of transactions per second.
 One of the big perks that could lead to such a large increase in transactions is that EOS does not charge transaction fees.
 This feature should incentivise more people to buy the coin.